Negative Gatekeeping Children

 Recognizing the Signs of Negative Gatekeeping

-As a parent, it’s crucial to be aware of the signs of negative gatekeeping, whether you’re worried that you may be engaging in it or concerned that it’s happening to you.
+As a parent, it’s crucial to be aware of the signs of negative gatekeeping, whether you’re worried that you may be engaging in these limiting practices or concerned that it’s happening to you.
 Here are some key indicators:

-- Negative comments masked as concern, such as questioning the other parent’s choices in food, activities, or safety.
+• Negative comments masked as concern, such as questioning the other parent’s choices in food, activities, or safety, can act as barriers in the parent-child relationship.

 Why It’s Important to Address Negative Gatekeeping

-Addressing negative gatekeeping is not just important; it’s essential for your child’s well-being and the strength of your parent-child relationship.
+Addressing the dividing lines created by negative gatekeeping is not just important; it’s essential for your child’s well-being and the strength of your parent-child relationship.
 Left unaddressed, this behaviour can lead to long-term emotional harm and a breakdown in the relationship between your child and the alienated parent.
 Your commitment to addressing this issue is key.

 Final Thoughts